 Study of group theory and its application to a group project, including team dynamics and leadership, conflict resolution, project management, and team presentationn strategies.
 Pre 3154.

 Multimedia gathering and writing of complex news, features, and documentary; visual content and news judgment for television, print, and online media; techniques of broadcast interviewing.
 Pre: 3154.

-Exploration of communication in various cultural groups through an examination of communicative practices, registers, discourse, and performance.
-Emphasis on understanding the cultural differences and similarities in the different styles and stances in communication and their meanings to participants.
+Exploration of communication in and among various cultural groups through an examination of communicative practices, registers, discourse, and performance.
+Emphasis on understanding cultural differences and similarities in the different styles and stances in communication and their meanings to participants.